Valentin-Siebenkees/Valentin-Siebenkees/README.md

 📜 Master Thesis: [Assessing remote desktop applications for medical imaging in varying network environments](https://bibliographie.tu-ilmenau.de/servlets/DozBibEntryServlet?mode=show&id=ilm_mods_00020464)

 Conducted research as well as subjective and objective testing at Siemens Healthineers to improve the perceived quality of remote scanning with medical scanners.
 This involved developing a C++ program to manipulate a video signal in order to simulate varying frame rates and compression levels, as well as a Python GUI to guide through the subjective testing process and to document the retrieved data.
+Additionally, the content to be transmitted was analyzed in regards to temporal and spatial information, as well as color and frequency domain properties, to spot potential points of improvement for compression.
+To back this up, objective analysis was done on the test content, using various state of the art compression algorithms and objective (full reference) quality metrics.
 <br>
 <br>